schaafcl/CYBR8470-Final-Project/README.md

 - As a **MIS-USER**, I accidentally clicked "remove recipe", while trying to modify an existing recipe.
     - Mitigated through a confirmation prompt asking user if they're sure they want to remove an entry.

+- As a **MIS-USER**, I want to log into the administrator dashboard, so I can gain control of the server for various malicious purposes.
+    - Mitigated through built-in authentication requirements to access the django administrator dashboard through creating a superuser when launching the app

+- As a **MIS-USER**, I want to brute force attack the administrator dashboard login, so that I can gain control of the application server.
+    - Mitigated through, at a minimum, basic password strength recommendations built into the manage.py createsuperuser function